Data Engineer Case Study Interview Questions + Guide in 2024

 4. Data Engineer Case Study: Data Debugging

 Suppose you are analyzing auto insurance data.
-You find that in the demographic information for all insurance clients that the marriage attribute column is marked TRUE for all customers.
+You find that in the demographic information for all insurance clients the marriage attribute column is marked TRUE for all customers.

 How would you debug what happened?
 What data would you look into and how would you find out who is actually married and who is not?